 Weeping blue Atlas cedar prefers well-drained, acidic loam soil, though it can adapt to many other types of soil.
 For best results plant this tree in full sun, though it can tolerate some shade if needed.
 It is also a good idea to shelter the tree from exposure to strong winds.

 This tree must be staked and trained while it is young in order to create the desired form.
 If you skip this step, it will end up growing close to the ground.
 You will need to be patient because this is a slow grower as well.
 You can expect about 1 to 1 1/2 feet of new growth each year.

 Water the tree well for the first season so the roots become established.
 After that, it is drought resistant.

 This cedar should be staked until it reaches maturity to create any shape, height, and width that you desire.
 Other than the staking, it is a relatively low-maintenance tree.

 Once established, this tree will not require much watering at all.
 Use a general purpose fertilizer in spring before the new growth appears.
 As for pruning, do it in winter while the tree is still dormant and remove no more than one-third of the tree at a time.

 Pests and Diseases

-The good news is that this species has no significant pest or disease problems.
+This species has no significant pest or disease problems.